nihcas700/ExternalSort/README.md

 | K=10       | 420.322 seconds (7 minutes)      |
 | K=33       | 375.648 seconds (6.26 minutes)   |

-# Optimization 3 - Removed the need for a buffer to store the output of merge.
+### Optimization 3 - Removed the need of a buffer to store the output of merge.
 We changed the `merge(List<Iterator<Integer>> iterators)` method to return an iterator instead of a list, to save some runtime and the memory footprint.